RossetH/fgf-scheduling/README.md

 ==============================================
 By: [Henrique Rosset](mailto:henriquerosset@hotmail.com)

-> This project aims to solve a constrained sports tournament scheduling problem using operations research methods.
-Here, we focus on solving the timetable for a regional Brazilian southern division commonly know as Gauchão.
+> This project describes the _constrained sports tournament scheduling problem_ and solves it with operations research (OR) methods.
+Here, we focus on scheduling a timetable for the Brazilian football tournament known as [Gauchão](https://fgf.com.br/competicoes/profissional/23/2021/726).

 ## Introduction

 The scheduling of round-robin tournaments is a challenging task which the operations research community is studying for quite some years.

-_Round robin tournaments_ are tournaments where each team plays against all other teams.
+_Round robin tournaments_ are tournaments where each team plays against each other at least once.
 The _double round-robin tournaments_ are the most common variant, where the teams play twice against each other.
-Here, we will focus on **_single round-robin tournaments_** (i.e., teams play against each other only one time).
+Here, we will focus on **_single round-robin tournaments_** (i.e., the teams play against each other only one time).

 There are combinatory mathematical methods to schedule simple round-robin tournaments.
 The challenge starts when the scheduled timetable has to satisfy real-world constraints.
 For instance, it may be required by television networks that some matches occur on a specific date.
 Or two teams share a local venue and can't play a home game against different opponents on the same day, etc.